 Add, commit, and push all the changes to the opentofu-tests

-branch, and then open a pull request.
+branch, and then open a PR.
 You should see

-Congrats, you should now have both automated tests for your app code and for your infrastructure code running, as you can see at the bottom of the PR!
+Congrats, you should now have automated tests for both your app code and infrastructure code running, as you can see at the bottom of the PR!
 After a minute or two, if everything is configured correctly, and the tests are passing, merge the PR.

 |